fedbiomed/fedbiomed/docs/user-guide/deployment/deployment-vpn-node2.md

     Indicate `/data/my_training_plan.txt` as path of the training plan file.

-## Configure secure aggregation for the server side, for a second node instance
+## Configure Joye-Libert secure aggregation for the server side, for a second node instance

 This part of the tutorial is optionally executed once on each node that runs a second node instance.
 It is necessary before this component can use secure aggregation in an experiment.